guonaihong/gurl/wsurl/README.md

     	sets the field separator (default " ")
   -l string
     	Listen mode, websocket echo server
-  -ld, --last-data string
+  -ld, --last-packet string
-    	Last message sent to be connection
+    	The last packet is written to the connection
   -m, --merge
     	Combine the output results into the output
   -o, --output string
-    	Write to FILE instead of stdout (default "stdout") -r, --read-stream
+    	Write to FILE instead of stdout (default "stdout") -p, --packet string[]
+    	Data packet to be send per connection
+  -r, --read-stream
     	Read data from the stream
   -rate int